 Go for a tour of the city including a visit the markets, the handicraft shops and the Genocide Memorial Centre at Gisozi, which takes a few hours.
 It’s a touching visit!
 Time permitting, visit the Nyabugogo market, the Moslem quarter in Nyamirambo, and the Franco-Rwanda Cultural Center.
 Many hotels and restaurants prepare local dishes.
 Buy crafts.

 Genocide Memorials: In Rwanda you will find all over the country Memorials to remember the genocide of 1994.
 The most important Genocide Memorials are those of Kigali (Gisozi) and Murambi (Gikongoro) and the most prominent one at Nyamata (some 70km south of Kigali) where the history of the genocide is explained as well as the Rwanda culture.
 A visit to the genocide memorial is for most visitors an emotional event.

 Transfer to Airport for departure.
-(B-L) End of service
+(B-L) End of service.
+Inquire Now

 This 10 Days Gorilla Trekking Safari in Rwanda package includes:

 - Accommodation on full board FB

 - Transportation 4×4 land cruiser

 - 1 Litter of Mineral water per person per day